 Carefully reading labels on food and personal care products is essential.
 A complete ingredient list should be on the product, and the ingredients are listed from highest to lowest concentration.

-Unfortunately, the U.S. Food and Drug Administration doesn’t regulate spices, which makes it hard to read labels and know which products contain cinnamon.
+The U.S. Food and Drug Administration doesn’t regulate spices, which makes it hard to read labels and know which products contain cinnamon.
 Be aware that fragrances and flavorings aren’t required to be listed by specific chemical name and are often generically indicated as “fragrance.”

 Besides reading labels, you’ll need to think ahead about where you’re eating.
 If you’re going out to eat, you’ll probably need to talk to the restaurant staff.
 If you’re going to travel, plan where you’ll be getting your food and if you need to provide any of your own.

 Although having cinnamon allergies may require you to restrict your diet and what products you use, they’re manageable.
-You should schedule an appointment with your doctor as soon as possible if you suspect that you have a cinnamon allergy.
+You should schedule an appointment with your doctor as soon as possible if you suspect you have a cinnamon allergy.
 Together, you can work to diagnose your symptoms and come up with a plan of action.

 If you’re aware of your cinnamon allergy, know that you’re not alone in this.
 Work with your doctor or an allergist to develop a personalized treatment plan.
 A personalized plan will allow you to adjust your regular consumption or product use to better suit your needs.